GiulianoDerosas/GiulianoDerosas/README.md

 <h2 id="about-me"> Hey,  I'm Giuliano 👋🏼💻</h2>

 <p align="justify">
-I'm Giuliano, a 28 year old junior software developer from Scotland.
+I'm a 28 year old junior software developer from Scotland.
 I've spent the last 5 years traveling the world, working with a global leading brand in the aviation industry - and now have made a career change into tech!
 I'm currently looking for my first role in industry and excited about the opportunity to be involved in something special.
+I'm currently based in Dubai, but happy to relocate for the right job 🌎
 </p>

 <p align="justify">